hu-po/nerfito/README.md

 - Evaluation Code

 Neural Network
-- Inputs: ray direction, ray origin
+- Inputs: Point within the volume, and the view direction of that point (in world space)
-    - Ray direction: direction of the ray from the camera (theta, phi)
+    - Point within volume: (x, y, z)
-    - Ray origin: position of the camera (x, y, z)
+    - View direction: (theta, phi)
 - Outputs: color, opacity
     - Color: RGB color of the pixel
     - Opacity: how much light is absorbed by the object